-Ramadan argues that Western Muslims need to learn to observe Islam seperate from cultural practices from countries of origin.
+Ramadan argues that Western Muslims need to learn to observe Islam without letting local cultural practices interfere.

 “The Muslim women and men who emigrated from, for example, Pakistan, Algeria, Morocco, Turkey, or Guyana brought with them not only the memory of the universal principles of Islam but also, quite naturally, the way of life they followed in those countries.
 Moreover, to remain faithful to Islam meant, in the minds of first-generation immigrants, to perpetuate the customs of their countries of origin.”